pqnelson/pqnelson.github.com/_posts/2022-12-04-make-a-lisp-reader.md

 do it with reader macros!

 **Exercise 1:** Sketch out the code for a `ReaderMacroTransformer` which will take a `ReaderMacro`, then transform the output somehow.
-For example, how could we use the `ReaderMacro` instances to produce a hash map object?
+Arguably, we could imagine this summed up in a method `ReaderMacro ReaderMacroTransformerFactory(Function<Object,Object> transformOutput, ReaderMacro)`, which will compose the functions together producing a `ReaderMacro` instance.
+What properties would we like these `ReaderMacroTransformer` gadgets to satisfy?

+Dually, could we "precompose" by a function?
+That is, could we "transform" the `(Reader r, ReadTable t)` into another pair `(Reader r', ReadTable r')` before it is applied to the `ReaderMacro`?
+When would this be useful?
 (End of Exercise 1)

+**Exercise 1, Part (ii):** Write a `ReaderMacroTransformer` which will take an `AccumulatorReaderMacro` and form a `HashMap` from the list, interpreting the list as a sequence of `key-value` pairs.
+(End of Exercise 1.ii)

-**Exercise 2:** Prove or find a counter-example, `ReaderMacros` form a monad.
+**Exercise 2:** Prove or find a counter-example, `ReaderMacros` form a functor.
+Does it form a monad?
 (End of Exercise 2)

 **Exercise 3:** How can we modify the design of the `SingleCharReaderMacro`